op-en/app-server/README.md

 ## Description

-This Node.js proxy is a bridge from MQTT and influx databases to websockets using socket.io.
+This Node.js implemented proxy is a bridge from MQTT and influx databases to socket.io.
 The server is proxy to an MQTT broker and relays all messages that the connected client requests.
 I can also pull hitorical data from one or several influx databases.
+The use of socker.io allows automatic fallback from websockets to long polling.

 If messages are published to the server, they are forwarded to the MQTT broker under the 'appserver/session/[id]' topic.